 For smaller businesses (those with a rateable value of £15,000 or less) one-off grants of up to £10,000 are available.
 The government will write to you if you’re eligible.

 The government has cut business rates to zero for all retail, leisure and hospitality businesses – and some nurseries.

-The reduction applies in England for the tax year 2020-21 for properties with a rateable value of less than £51,000.
+The reduction applies in England until 30 June 2021 for properties with a rateable value of less than £51,000.
 You can use the government’s business rates calculator to find out what saving this could amount to.

 Money back for staff statutory sick pay